CtrlK

 Trigger Term Quality

 Includes strong natural trigger terms users would say: 'coding tasks', 'Codex', 'Claude Code', 'Pi agents', 'building', 'creating new features', 'apps', 'reviewing PRs', 'refactoring', 'large codebases', 'iterative coding'.
 Also includes negative triggers to prevent misuse.
-These are terms users would naturally use when requesting these capabilities.
+Good coverage of terms a user would naturally use.

 3 / 3